wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       The property of reflecting incoming light back at the same angle it came in at, rather than an incident angle (like a mirror), absorbing it, or scattering it.
 Most FRC vision processing targets are retro-reflective.
 See `retroreflector <https://en.wikipedia.org/wiki/Retroreflector>`_ on wikipedia for more information.

    recursive composition
-      A software term for when an object is made up of many objects, including itself.
+      A type of :term:`composition` in which the composite object may contain components of the same type as itself.
 For example, a command group may contain one or more command groups.
 See `recursive composition <https://en.wikipedia.org/wiki/Object_composition#Recursive_composition>`__ on wikipedia for more info.
+See also :term:`recursive composition`.

    serialized
       The property of a data organization scheme that allows the description of the data to be sent in order, byte by byte, over some communication channel.
 Reading or writing a file on disk is done in this serial fashion (IE, the data is read or written byte by byte, not all at once).
 Sending data over a SPI or I2C bus is also done byte by byte, again requiring the data can be serialized.